datajerk/ctf-write-ups/hacktivityctf2021/yabo/README.md

 I'll just focus on the shellcode.

-The shellcode has three section (ripped off from [shellcode-881.php](http://shell-storm.org/shellcode/files/shellcode-881.php)):
+The shellcode has three sections (ripped off from [shellcode-881.php](http://shell-storm.org/shellcode/files/shellcode-881.php)):

 1. This section will use `dup(2)` to get the next FD, then decrement it to figure out that FD of `4`.
 I like this approach if you have the space.
 No need to hardcode.
 (If you've read many of my write ups I try very hard to not hard code anything, but I too can get lazy).
 2. This section does that FD duplication described above in Solution 3.